AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

   - String must contain "TEST" to specify testing mode to evaluate pretrained models.
 (Default mode is training mode)

-  -Thereafter, additional parameters need to be specified.
+  - Thereafter, additional parameters need to be specified.
 The environment sets need to be specified:

-    - String must contain "OBSTACLE_ENV" to evaluate on the obstacle environments
+    - String must contain "TRAIN_ENV" to evaluate on the *training* environments

-    - String must contain "TRAIN_ENV" to evaluate on the obstacle environments
+    - String must contain "STANDARD_ORIENTATION_ENV" to evaluate on the *standard orientation* environments

-    - String must contain "STANDARD_ORIENTATION_ENV" to evaluate on the obstacle environments
+    - String must contain "STANDARD_NEW_ENV" to evaluate on the *standard new* environments

-    - String must contain "STANDARD_NEW_ENV" to evaluate on the obstacle environments
+    - String must contain "DIFFICULT_ORIENTATION_ENV" to evaluate on the *difficult orientation* environments

-    - String must contain "DIFFICULT_ORIENTATION_ENV" to evaluate on the obstacle environments
+    - String must contain "DIFFICULT_NEW_ENV" to evaluate on the *difficult new* environments

-  - The testing mode can be specified
+  - The testing mode can be specified:

-    - String can contain "RANDOM" to sample enviroments from the specified category randomly
+    - String can contain "RANDOM" to sample enviroments from the specified category randomly, as per the paper

     - String must contain "SEQUENTIAL" to sample enviroments from the specified category sequentially